Chvg-png/chess-ai/README.md

 4) *Search integration*: the evaluation feeds a minimax search with alpha–beta pruning; optional quiescence search extends volatile lines (e.g., captures).

+> **Quiescence search (what it means):**
+> Instead of stopping evaluation in the middle of a tactical fight, the engine continues searching noisy positions (like checks or captures) until things “quiet down.”
+> This prevents large tactical swings from being misjudged by cutting search too early.

 *Algorithm and Time Management*

 - *Move generation*: python-chess.